zwdzwd/transvar/README.md

 #### specify reference assembly

-TransVar provide native support to switching between reference assemblies.
+TransVar provide native support for switching between reference assemblies.
 Each reference assembly is represented in a section such as
 ```
 #!text
 [DEFAULT]